I. Introduction

 Reconstructive surgery involves repairing or rebuilding damaged bone, muscle, and connective tissue, and can be used to treat conditions such as spinal injuries, foot and ankle problems, and hand and wrist injuries.

 II.
-Common Types of Orthopaedic Surgery
+Common Types Of Orthopaedic Surgery

 A. Joint Replacement Surgery